nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/08_TestTools/02_MasterDataSetup/02_ConfigMasterDataSetupTool.rst

 Prerequisites
 ==============

-* Eclipse must be installed
+* The following must be installed

+  * Eclipse
+  * Maven

 * Table must be created
 * The table is already created in the backup schema\ [#]_